If you’re struggling to see your earlier bills on a mobile phone, try logging in from a desktop or laptop.

 Please note: we won't bill you directly for On Demand content, each content provider will bill you directly.

 Here's an example of what a bill should look like.
-You can find all the info you need in the handbook you received when you joined EE Broadband, or you can download a copy.
+You can find all the info you need in the handbook you received when you joined EE Broadband.

 When you receive your bill, it will be laid out as follows: